leihaoyu/leihaoyu.github.com/_posts/2016-06-29-afterwatchvideos.md

     return x * .pi / 180

 其他加入的特性：
-Add a Lazy flatMap for sequences of optionals Conversions Unsafe[Mutable]Pointer to Int and UInt Change Unmanaged to use UnsafePointer
+＊Add a Lazy flatMap for sequences of optionals ＊Conversions Unsafe[Mutable]Pointer to Int and UInt ＊Change Unmanaged to use UnsafePointer
-Add first(where:) method to Sequence
+＊Add first(where:) method to Sequence
-Add generic result and error handling to autoreleasepool() Failable numeric conversion initializers
+＊Add generic result and error handling to autoreleasepool() ＊Failable numeric conversion initializers
-Adding a public base property to slices
+＊Adding a public base property to slices
-Add sequence(first:next:) and sequence(state:next:) to the stdlib
+＊Add sequence(first:next:) and sequence(state:next:) to the stdlib

-###### 5.SwiftTools
+#### 5.SwiftTools
 在以下几方便都有提升
-Faster Type Checking
+＊Faster Type Checking
-Faster Startup Time
+＊Faster Startup Time
-Smaller Binaries
+＊Smaller Binaries
-Stack Promotion
+＊Stack Promotion
-Incremental Compilation
+＊Incremental Compilation
-Faster Dictionary
+＊Faster Dictionary
-String Hashing
+＊String Hashing
-Whole Module Optimization
+＊Whole Module Optimization